-XIV.
-Conclusion: The Structure of Visual Experience
+15.4.3 Conclusion: The Structure of Visual Experience

 To repeat what was said at the outset, most of the objects of visual experience are material objects.
 The visual system is so organized as to detect them.
-It does so with great zeal, signalling the presence of material objects and “amodally” completing their contours when these are incompletely presented.
+It does so with great zeal, signalling the presence of material objects and ‘amodally’ completing their contours when these are incompletely presented.
 This activity taken by itself would yield many false positives: there are things in our environment that possess material object-like contours, but are not material objects.
 The visual system is capable of correcting these errors.
 However, it does this without completely erasing the appearance of objecthood.
 Thus, shadows, depicted objects, and the rest take on a strong look of materiality with a super-added look of immateriality—a cancellation sign, as it were.
-It is as if the visual system says: “Oh there’s another material object . . . except that it is not!”
+It is as if the visual system says: ‘Oh there’s another material object . . . except that it is not!’
 These creatures have a foot in both realms; they are the visual ephemera.

 Many philosophical theories of seeing are constructed around generalizations that apply strictly only to material objects.
 Visual ephemera expose their shortcomings.
 The Grice causal theory has to be revised to give a more natural account of photographs than that advanced by Walton, and when it is so revised it gives a better account of backlit objects than that offered by Sorensen.
 Grice’s theory is also challenged when it comes to shadows.
 Ordinary language affirms that we see shadows, but Grice may be in a position of having to deny this.
 (See, however, note 20.)
 Consequently, we must also abandon Grice’s claim to be analysing ordinary language.